exasol/exasol-virtual-schema/README.md

 ## Deprecation Warning

-Starting with version 4.0.0 of the Exasol SQL dialect, the new property `EXA_CONNECTION` replaces the property `EXA_CONNECTION_STRING`, for improved security.
+Starting with version 4.0.0 of the Exasol SQL dialect, the new `EXA_CONNECTION` property replaces the `EXA_CONNECTION_STRING` property, for improved security.

-It takes the name of a connection definition in case you are using `IMPORT ...
-FROM EXA`.
+It takes the name of a connection definition in case you are using `IMPORT FROM EXA`.
 For details please consult the [user guide][user-guide].

 ## Table of Contents